Adnoartina: The story of Adnoartina

-The god always helps and protects uluru.
-The gender of Adnoartina varies between being curvy or straight stories as this deity is commonly referred to as a female goddess however, other stories describe Adnoartina as a male god or a non-gendered being.
-Adnoartina’s story is a teaching of creation and essentially describes how Uluru came to have its red ochre.
-The narrative follows the rivalry between Adnoartina and Marandi the dog as they hunted the same prey.
-According to legend, Adnoartina challenged Marandi and as they fought, Adnoartina bit into Marandi’s neck, spilling his blood onto Uluru and staining it red.
-The story further details how geckos were shaped to fend off predators as Adnoartina’s tail was used as protection during the fight.
-The following extract is sourced from Aiston and Horne’s published book from the year 1924.
+The gender of Adnoartina varies between stories - Adnoartina is commonly described as female, but sometimes as male or a non-gendered being.
+Adnoartina’s story is a teaching of creation and describes how Uluru came to have its red ochre.
+The narrative follows the rivalry between Adnoartina and Marandi the dog as they hunt the same prey.
+Adnoartina challenged Marandi and as they fought, Adnoartina bit into Marandi’s neck, spilling his blood onto Uluru and staining it red.
+The story details how geckos were shaped to fend off predators as Adnoartina’s tail was used as protection during the fight.
+In their 1924 text, Aiston and Horne tell the story as follows:

 “Marindi the dog leapt up and tried to catch Adnoartina by the back of the neck and shake the life out of him.
 But the lizard ran in low beneath the terrible fighting teeth.
 He seized the dog by the throat and hung on.
 In vain Marindi shook him and scratched at him with his claws.
 The sharp teeth sank in and in, until at last the red blood spurted out."

 There have been alternative understandings of Adnoartina as not all stories link to the ochre of Uluru.
-In some narratives, the stain from Marandi’s blood is the source of ochre from the Pukardu Hill site.
-This site is dual-named by the Government of South Australia as ‘Parachilna Ochre Mine’ and ‘Vukartu Ithapi’ and is located 52 kilometres (32 miles) North of the Flinders Ranges.
-In other stories, Marandi’s blood is the source of ochre from the rocks on the banks of the Mecca creek, located in the Cloncurry Shire region in Queensland.
-However, the dominant narrative is that the story of Adnoartina relates to the ochre of Uluru.
+In some narratives, the stain from Marandi’s blood is the source of ochre from the Pukardu Hill ochre mine site in the Flinders Ranges.
+In other stories, Marandi’s blood is the source of ochre from the rocks on the banks of the Mecca Creek in the Cloncurry Shire region of Queensland.
+However, the dominant narrative relates to the ochre of Uluru.

 Similar deities

-As the ochre from Uluru is spiritually valued across various tribal groups, there have been accounts of similar deities to Adnoartina.
-As Adnoartina is derived from the Diyari people, different tribes recognise deities such as 'Kuringii', 'Kilowilina', 'Perilingunina', 'Itikaru' and 'Tjapara' as key figures in the creation of red ochre.
-Therefore, dreamtime stories are diverse in perspective as these deities are often described as taking the form of an emu.
+As the ochre from Uluru is spiritually valued across various tribal groups, other groups have accounts of similar deities to Adnoartina.
+These deities include 'Kuringii', 'Kilowilina', 'Perilingunina', 'Itikaru' and 'Tjapara'.
+The stories of these figures differ.
+For example sometimes these beings are described as taking the form of an emu.
 However, a link across all stories is the belief that Uluru’s red ochre was created from the blood of a sacred being.